-How might the pandemic impact students interested in studying away during the 2021-22 academic year and beyond?
+What may impact students’ ability to study away during the 2024-2025 academic year and beyond?

-Why are 2021-22 applicants being asked to indicate an alternate-choice program and term flexibility?
+Why are semester applicants being asked to indicate an alternate-choice program and term flexibility?

-The pandemic is ever-changing and has created—and will likely continue to create—uncertainties.
-This is why the Wang Center is asking students applying to semester study away to consider identifying an alternative program, in case their top choice isn’t available or is deemed unsafe for travel.
+The Wang Center has a limited study away enrollment capacity.
+For this reason, the Wang Center is asking students applying to semester study away to consider identifying an alternative program, in case their top choice isn’t available.
 Additionally, students should consider whether they would be able to study away during a different term than originally intended.

 How many times can someone participate in a study away program as a PLU student?

-Students can participate in multiple J-Term programs throughout their careers as PLU students.
+Students can participate in multiple J-Term or other short-term study away programs throughout their careers as PLU students.
 Students may also participate in multiple PLU Gateway programs while receiving full PLU financial aid.
-In accordance with PLU’s Study Away Policies, starting in Fall 2021, students may only participate in one Featured or Approved semester program throughout their time at PLU.
-A student who participated in a Featured or Approved program prior to Fall 2021 would still be eligible to participate in one more Featured or Approved program.
+In accordance with PLU’s Study Away Policies, students may only participate in one Featured or Approved semester program throughout their time at PLU.

-Acceptance to a study away program is contingent on many factors, such as enrollment-capacity limits, good standing, academic performance, and is not guaranteed.
+Acceptance to a study away program is contingent on many factors, such as enrollment-capacity limits, good standing, academic performance, and strength of application, and is not guaranteed.
 However, the Wang Center has enjoyed a long history of creating access for students to participate in multiple study away opportunities.

-Is it true that students can only study away for one semester starting in the 2021-22 academic year?
+Is it true that students can only study away for one semester?

 No, it is possible for students to study away more than once.
-However, for the 21-22 academic year, due to the possibility that capacity could be limited, applicants to full-year 21-22 programs or both a Fall 2021 and a Spring 2022 semester program are unlikely to be able to study away for both semesters in 2021-22, and are encouraged to choose between fall and spring semesters.
+However, due to the possibility that capacity could be limited, we will not be accepting applications for full year study away programs.
 We are not able to make guarantees that every student applying to study away will be accepted and able to go on the program they’ve applied for.
-Should demand exceed capacity, the Wang Center has established selection criteria, available on our website.
+Should demand exceed capacity, the Wang Center has established selection criteria.
 In addition to these criteria, students whose semester study away plans have been impacted by the global pandemic will be given special consideration.

-Given the uncertainty surrounding study away in the 2021-22 academic year, will application fees be refundable?
+Given the uncertainty surrounding study away, will application fees be refundable?

 How might the study away experience be different going forward, due to the pandemic?

 Students will need to follow any pre-travel requirements, as well as health and safety regulations, while onsite.
-Other modifications are possible, such as changes to study tours, for example, or the inability to travel to neighboring countries during independent time or free weekends within program start and end dates.
+Other modifications are possible, such as changes to study tours, limited availability for living with a host family, or the inability to travel to neighboring countries during independent time or free weekends within program start and end dates.

 Who should you contact if you have questions about these FAQs or about PLU study away?

 The most effective way to reach the appropriate person in the Wang Center is by emailing email@example.com.
-We understand that study away, and this time in particular, can be difficult, and we are here to help.
+We understand that studying away, and at this time in particular, can be difficult, and we are here to help.